OCEAN-ANKU/student-performance-dashboard/README.md

-# 📊 Student Performance Dashboard (Power BI)
+# 📊 Student Performance Analysis Dashboard (Power BI)

-This project is a Power BI dashboard that analyzes student performance in **Math, Reading, and Writing scores**.
-It provides interactive insights using filters and visualizations.
+This project is an interactive Power BI dashboard that analyzes student performance in Math, Reading, and Writing.
+It helps to identify patterns and insights using visual analytics and dynamic filters.

 ---